 An MPA Student Has Been Selected as a Finalist for the Presidential Management Fellowship Class of 2014

 - John Good, who is graduating from the MPA program in the Summer of 2014, was selected as a Finalist for the Presidential Management Fellowship (PMF) (www.pmf.gov).
 Bearing the Presidential moniker, the PMF Program is a flagship leadership development program at the entry level for advanced degree candidates.
 It was created more than three decades ago by Executive Order and has gone through many changes over the years.
 Out of nearly 7,000 graduate students who applied to the fellowship, only 1,200 were selected as Semi-Finalists.
 These Semi-Finalists were then brought out to Washington D.C. in January of 2014 to complete a 5-hour in person assessment.
 Out of the 1,200 Semi-Finalists, approximately 600 were chosen as Finalists to the Presidential Management Fellowship Class of 2014.
 John Good was notified of his selection as a Finalist in April 2014.
-From this point, Mr. Good must secure a 2-year fellowship with a Federal agency.
+From this point, Mr. Good has secured a 2-year fellowship with a Federal agency in Green Bay.
 Congratulations!

 Dr. Ford's New Publication